TheOceanCleanupAlgorithms/ADVECT/README.md

-# ADVECTOR V1.0
+# ADVECT V1.0
-The ADVECTOR is a whole-ocean marine debris transport model which is built to handle millions of particles and terabytes of data.
+ADVECT is a whole-ocean marine debris transport model which is built to handle millions of particles and terabytes of data.
 It models the transport of debris based on its size, shape, and density, and simulates basic physical processes including 3D ocean current-driven advection, wind-driven drift, wind-driven near-surface vertical mixing, buoyancy-driven vertical transport, and eddy-driven diffusion.
 It automatically processes forcing datasets arbitrarily larger than memory capacity, and supports fully parallelized computation on CPUs and GPUs via OpenCL.

 ## Model Description
-The ADVECTOR contains solvers (kernels) for two domains: ocean surface, and whole-ocean.
+ADVECT contains solvers (kernels) for two domains: ocean surface, and whole-ocean.
 * 2D kernel: model domain is constrained to the surface of the ocean (assumption: floating debris), and debris particles are idealized, with no consideration of their size/shape/density.
 * 3D kernel: model domain is the whole oceans, from surface to bathymetry, and physical processes depend on the size/shape/density of debris.